Housing price statistics - house price index

 The Handbook is available on the dedicated Housing statistics webpage.

 Data sources and availability

 The house price index (HPI) is based on the legal framework established by Regulation 93/2013 of 1 February 2013 laying down the detailed rules for their compilation.
-The HPI is compiled on the basis of a harmonised methodology as defined in the Residential Property Price Indices Handbook and on practical implementation guidelines issued by Eurostat.
+The HPI is compiled on the basis of a harmonised methodology as defined in the Handbook on Residential Property Prices Indices (RPPIs) and on practical implementation guidelines issued by Eurostat.
 National data are provided by EU national statistical institutes.
 European aggregates are compiled by Eurostat.